ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

    `CircleCI <https://app.circleci.com/pipelines/github/ESMValGroup/ESMValTool?branch=main>`__.
    A recipe can be added to the test suite by adding it to the directory `esmvaltool/recipes/testing <https://github.com/ESMValGroup/ESMValTool/tree/main/esmvaltool/recipes/testing>`__.
+   Only add recipes that require a small amount of data, i.e. considerably less than a gigabyte.
 -  Guidance on how to minimise the likelihood of introducing *backward-incompatible changes* and how to use deprecation warnings when needed (see :ref:`developer guidance <esmvalcore:backward_compatibility>`).